MilliPress/MilliCache/README.md

 You will see the following headers:

-- `X-MilliCache-Flags`: The cache flags of the current request.
+- `X-MilliCache-Flags`: The cache flags for the current request.
 - `X-MilliCache-Status`: The cache status of the current request.
 - `X-MilliCache-Expires`: The left TTL of the current request.
-- `X-MilliCache-Time`: The cache time of the current request.
+- `X-MilliCache-Time`: The cache time for the current request.
 - `X-MilliCache-Key`: The cache key of the current request.
 - `X-MilliCache-Gzip`: If Gzip compression is enabled.

 ## Hooks & Filters

-MilliCache provides several hooks and filters to extend the functionality.
+MilliCache provides several hooks and filters to extend its functionality.
 Here are some examples:

 ### `millicache_add_flags`